Bernardo-MG/base-pom/src/site/markdown/index.md

 # Parent POMs

-Parent [Maven POM][maven-pom-intro] files take care of setting up common configuration which can be inherited by any Maven project.

-In this case it prepares several build and report plugins for the project, and also sets it up with a configuration based on various good practices, such as testing or dependency convergence.

-But above all it is meant to be a generic base POM, useful for any kind of project, no matter what actual technologies they are based on.
+Parent [Maven POM][maven-pom-intro] for common Maven projects.
+Supports good practices such as unit plus integration testing, or dependency convergence.
+And this is done without adding any additional dependency to the project, only Maven plugins.
+This way it is useful for any kind of project, no matter what actual technologies it is based on.

 ## Features